fhunleth/embedded-elixir/content/post/2017-12-23-using-nifs-with-nerves.md

 starting on _*datetime*_ ending on _*datetime*_.
 It turns out generating a list of events in this manor can be pretty taxing.
 Let's get started.

-First we do the standard creating of a new app:
+First we create a new Nerves app like normal:

 ```bash
 mix nerves.new hello_calendar
 ```